Stochastic Average Model Methods: Ameliorated Models and

 and

-We remark that \Cref{eq:vmatrix} has no dependence on $\xb$, and hence the notation $V_{Y_i}$ does not involve $\xb$.
-This is in contrast to \Cref{eq:vhatbound}, where $\xb$ is explicitly involved in the scaling factor.
+We remark that \cref{eq:vmatrix} has no dependence on $\xb$, and hence the notation $V_{Y_i}$ does not involve $\xb$.
+This is in contrast to \cref{eq:vhatbound}, where $\xb$ is explicitly involved in the scaling factor.
+Under \Cref{ass:Y}, both of the matrices \cref{eq:vmatrix} and \cref{eq:vhatbound} are invertible.
 In this setting we obtain the following by altering the proofs of \cite[Theorems 2.11, 2.12]{Conn2009a}.